Build the DLPAR on the Hardware Management Console#

 As shown, a limitation was reached, especially because of the current

 settings of the rootvg system volume group.
-In fact, it is due to
+In fact, it is due to the

-the size of the corresponding logical volume on the VIOS,
+so the size of the corresponding logical volume on the VIOS,

 beastielv.
-Change the rootvg charateristic as
+Change the rootvg charateristic as proposed and extend

-proposed and extend the volume group one more time:
+the volume group one more time:

 # chvg -t 2 rootvg